 SMART Recovery (Self-Management and Recovery Training) Teen & Youth Program - SMART Recovery is a free self-help program that offers an online place where teens can get together to look into and change behaviors that hurts themselves and others like smoking, drinking, and using drugs.
 Teens can access online meetings, forums, 24/7 chat, and recovery journals.

 Anderson Teen Center - Youth development, Leadership, and Community Service.
 Asset building activities.
 For teens, provides a safe and positive environment for 7th-12th grade youth after school.
+Find more information on their Facebook page.
 Located at 2889 E Center St, Anderson, CA 96007 Phone: (530) 365-9021

 Youth Outreach - The Youth Outreach page on the Shasta Community Health Center website lists and describes the various services and programs available Community Health for teens and young adults.
 To find out if you qualify for any of these programs, call (530) 246-5710.